oxalorg/dotfiles/README.md

 ## Changelogs

+* 2020-08-01 switched to the dark side emacs + evil using doom emacs
 * 2020-06-22 Using Tmux with Zsh (+Zimfw) and NeoVim
 * 3 years forgot to add changelogs, whoops!
 * 2017-10-30 Started using tmux again